ermadhav/ISS_Tracker/README.md

 ### 📄 License

-MIT License – use it freely, just credit the original author 🙌
+MIT License – use it freely, just credit the me 🙌

 ---